 – What goes on in the Arctic doesn’t stay in the Arctic.

-– The flywheels we’ve set in motion are not going to be easy to bring to a standstill.
+– The flywheels we’ve set in motion are not easily going to be brought to a standstill.